powerhousepro69/videoinfox/readme.md

 - Queue to Playlist in Play Queue to save the playlist queue as a playlist.

-- Add to Playlist: Played List. &nbsp; Play Clipboard, Last Download and Play Line all write to the Played List.
+- Add to Playlist: Played List. &nbsp; Play Clipboard, Last Download and Play all write to the Played List.
+       *** The Playlist, Play Directory and Autoplay won't write to the Played list.

 #### Start Autoplay on a playlist from the beginning to the end of the list or Start Autoplay from anywhere in the list and play to the end of the list.
 Resume Autoplay will start with last the video that was playing on Start Autoplay quit.
 Resume Autoplay will also keep track of the last video that was playing on quit.